OpenMath/OpenMath.github.io/_posts/2017-08-11-om-validation.md

 ---
 layout: post
-title: New online Validatiuon tool for OpenMath files and CDs
+title: New online validation tool for OpenMath files and CDs
 ---

 An experimental online validator (using custom JavaScript, not the normative schema)